Three Spiritual Conundrums have been submitted to Spiritual Insights for Everyday Life on a similar theme. First, from a reader named Tom:

 I just read your article “If God is Love, Why all the Pain and Suffering?”

-I have asked myself those same questions and I appreciate your explaination.
+I have asked myself those same questions and I appreciate your explanation.
 I understand what you are saying in those regards, but what about when people die not due to the sin of someone else?
 For example, a child (or adult) that passes because of Cancer?
 Or someone dies in a horrific car accident?
 What makes God decide that it is that persons time?

 And Tom wrote more about his struggles with this issue: